dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/galileo.md

 spack concretize
 spack -d install
 ```
 Now you should have an environment with compss and py-pip installed.
+If something fails, check our [troubleshooting guide](troubleshooting.md).

 You can do `spack find` to see which packages are now installed in the environment.
 To see if the installation of compss worked you can do `runcompss --version`, but the first time you do this you might need to deactivate the environment (`spack env deactivate`) and activate it again.
 If the command runcompss is not known, then something went wrong with the installation.

+Once you have this basic environment set up, you can add and install more packages with `spack add packagename`, then repeating step 5.

 ???+ info